laggc/rtsp_multicast_pfc/README.md

 * **server_rtsp_war:** web application that implements a multicast RTSP server using the project rtsp_multicast_server
 * **simple_player_gui:** client example using the project rtsp_multicast_client.

+The requirements are:

+* GStreamer 0.10
+* Java 6